mocchaust64/token-extensions-boost/examples/permanent-delegate/README.md

 - Only use for cases where it's truly necessary
 - The permanent delegate should be secured and tightly controlled
 - Users should be clearly informed about the existence of a permanent delegate
 - In many cases, consider using multi-signature or DAO mechanisms to control permanent delegate authority
+- Document the permanent delegate authority in your token's terms of service